Understanding Your Bill

 Your monthly statement contains information to help you understand your energy use, learn more about special programs, and save money.

-The Residential Rate Plan (Schedule D) rewards you for using less energy so you can save more on your bill.
+The Tiered Rate Plan (Schedule D) rewards you for using less energy so you can save more on your bill.
 Each month, every household has a set amount of kilowatt hours (kWh) of electricity to use in each tier.
 Electricity is available at the lowest cost in Tier 1.
 As you use more electricity, the price of energy increases as you move into each tier.
 With the highest tier being the most expensive.